-Sunderban is the largest single mangrove patch of the world and Indian part of Sunderban covers an area of 2114 sq. km [1].
-Majestic mangroves of Indian Sunderban is popular worldwide due its fish faunal resources and small riverine channels, mangrove swamps acting as a natural nursery ground is the main reason behind the fact.
+Sunderban is the largest single mangrove patch of inthe world and the Indian part of Sunderban covers an area of 2114 sq.km[1].
+Majestic mangroves of Indian Sunderbanis-are popular worldwide due to its their fish faunal resources and small riverine channels, mangrove swamps acting as a natural nursery ground is are the main reason behind the fact.
 Sunderban Biosphere Reserve, bears about 350 species of Fishes from 225 genera belonging to 86 families [2].

-Family Scorpaenidae comes under the largest diverse order, Perciforms and mostly represented by the rock or reef associated fishes [3; 4].
-Pterois is a genus of turkeyfishes under Scorpaenidae, represented by 12 valid species globally [5; 6].
-So far only five of the species has been recorded from Indian Region and only two of them, namely P. russelli Bennett, 1831 and P. volitans (Linnaeus, 1758) has been recorded from West Bengal State [7; 8].
-From all Indian mangrove patches Scorpaenidae is presented by only one species, S. guamensis (Quoy & Gaimard 1824) from Andaman & Nicobar Islands [9].
-Indian Sunderban is devoid of any Scorpionfishes, henceforth this is the first record of Scorpaenidae, P. russelli from Indian Sunderban as well as this communication provides first evidence for finding Pterois from Indian mangrove habitats.
+Family Scorpaenidae comes under the largest diverse order, Perciforms, and is mostly represented by the rock or reef-reef-associated fishes [3; 4].Pterois is a genus of turkeyfishes under Scorpaenidae, represented by 12 valid species globally [5; 6].
+So far only five of the species has-havebeen recorded from Indian Region and only two of them, namely P. russelli Bennett, 1831 and P. volitans (Linnaeus, 1758) has-havebeen recorded from West Bengal State [7; 8].
+From all Indian mangrove patches, Scorpaenidaeis presented by only one species, S. guamensis (Quoy&Gaimard 1824) from Andaman & Nicobar Islands [9].
+Indian Sunderban is devoid of any Scorpionfishes, henceforth this is the first record of Scorpaenidae, P. russelli from Indian Sunderban as well as this communication provides the first evidence for finding Pterois from Indian mangrove habitats.